Transfer Options

 Course Description: This class provides extended practice in critical reading, writing, and thinking skills.
 Students will develop an effective writing process and work to achieve college-level competence in reading and responding to texts, visuals, events, and ideas in a variety of written formats, with an emphasis on the academic essay.
 Audience awareness, interpretation and analysis, logical reasoning, and persuasive and argumentative skills will be developed.
 MLA style documentation of primary sources will be included.

-Course Title: College Writing II Goal Areas: 01,02 Credits: 2
+Course Title: Music Appreciation Goal Areas: 08,06 Credits: 3

 Course Description: This course teaches music primarily from non-Eurocentric cultures which may include but is not limited to Indian, Indonesian, Chinese, Japanese, Middle Eastern, African, Native American, and African American.
 Through their studies of the diversity of world music, students will develop a broader understanding and appreciation of other cultures.